Shop these Presidents Day sales for monumental savings | CNN Underscored

 • OshKosh B’gosh: Take as much as 50% off child and youngsters’ garments, plus snag as much as an additional 40% off clearance kinds.

-• Perry Ellis: Shop the End of Season sale for offers on a lot of males’s attire.
+• Perry Ellis: Shop the End of Season sale for offers on numerous males’s attire.

+• Quay: Score some new sun shades for 30% off, together with sale.

 • Reebok: Save 30% sitewide whenever you use code OHYEAH (members will obtain 35% off — and it’s free to hitch!).